Guide

 Make accounting part of your workflow

-Update your accounting system weekly with:
+Update your accounting system weekly by completing these tasks:

 Cloud-based Xero accounting software lets you update records from job sites using your smartphone or tablet.
 This means you can track expenses and send invoices even when you're not in the office.

-By doing this, you avoid missing expenses, claim all your business tax allowances, and stay prepared for any review.
+You'll avoid missing expenses, claim all your business tax allowances, and stay prepared for any review.

 Beware of the cash flow trap